karatelabs/karate/README.md

 # the following short-cut is also allowed
 * def someCallResult = call read('some-js-code.js')

-# feature - you can execute all the steps defined in any other test script
+# re-using other scripts - you can execute all the steps defined in any other '*.feature' file
 # which is perfect for those common authentication or 'set up' flows
 * def result = call read('classpath:some-reusable-steps.feature')
 ```